-The cohabitants were registered as joint proprietors, the transfer (Form 19) containing a standard declaration by the parties that "the survivor of them can give a valid receipt for capital money arising on the disposition of the land".
+The cohabitants were registered as joint proprietors, the transfer (Form 19) (this was the predecessor to Form TR1) containing a standard declaration by the parties that "the survivor of them can give a valid receipt for capital money arising on the disposition of the land".
 The Court rejected the argument that this gave rise to a beneficial joint tenancy.
 It was equally consistent with the parties holding as trustees for a third party.
 Thus, evidence of intention and contribution could be submitted and there was held to be a tenancy in common.